Staff Information

 Unless otherwise noted by the Court or requested by a Party, Judge Crytzer will hold all hearings in person.
 Judge Crytzer may conduct initial Rule 16 civil scheduling conferences and case management conferences by conference call on a case-by-case basis.
 Judge Crytzer will conduct final pretrial conferences in both criminal and civil cases in person in Knoxville.

 Any discovery dispute in a civil case should be addressed by telephone conference with the assigned magistrate judge before a Party files a motion.
-Parties may contact chambers of the assigned magistrate judge to request the scheduling of a phone conference.
+Parties may contact the chambers of the assigned magistrate judge to request a telephone conference.

 4. Preference regarding pro hac vice admissions.